From eBook; Octavian Chronicle #7, Treaty of Brundisium-40 BC

 “I answer that three ways,” said Octavian.
 “The first is that your brother and your wife started an unnecessary war with me.
 When Calenus died, Ventidius and your friend here, Ahenobarbus, were in northern Italy.
 I didn’t want them to take control of those legions and take up arms against me.”

 “Another reason that I took them over was that I didn’t want them to be leaderless.
-If they were, Sextus could’ve easily sailed up there and taken them over.”
+If they were, Sextus could’ve easily sailed up there from Sicily and taken them over.”

 Octavian finished with his third point.
 “Finally, I took those legions over for you.”

-“Do you expect me to believe that?” asked Antony.
+“Do you expect me to believe that?” asked Antony, in a voice nearly hysterical with sarcasm.

 “That’s true, lad,” Antony answered thoughtfully.
 “If we have an alliance, then it doesn’t matter, does it?”